bitmovin/libdash/README.md

 ## Acknowledgements

-We specially want to thank our passionate developers at bitmovin as well as the researchers at the Institute for Information Technology (ITEC) of the Alpen Adria Universit�t Klagenfurt (AAU)!
+We specially want to thank our passionate developers at bitmovin as well as the researchers at the Institute for Information Technology (ITEC) of the Alpen Adria Universitaet Klagenfurt (AAU)!